thebne/midiate/README.md

 There are several concepts in MIDIate:
 - The **UI** consists of two parts: the **app view** and a **status bar**.
 - **Apps** are JS libraries that export React components.

   Apps get control in three different ways -  as a `BackgroundTask`, in the `StatusBar` or as a full app (`default` export).
   - **System apps** are special apps that have broad effects on the system.
 - **Hooks** are used as the default APIs of MIDIate.
 They use [React Hooks](https://reactjs.org/docs/hooks-intro.html) in order to provide the relevant arguments.

   All hooks exist under `/src/api`.
   - **useLastEvent**, **useNotes** and **useChords** are examples of (the most popular) hooks.
-- **Handlers** are components that stream data from a MIDI source to all the apps.

 ### Writing an app
 As we described, apps are the breathing core of MIDIate.
 They can access all the events in the system and show processed data to the user in several ways.